overnode-org/overnode/seeds/vagrant/README.md

 ### Operation Steps

 - Run `vagrant ssh <machine-name>` in the current directory (machine name is defined in [Vagranthosts.yaml](./Vagranthosts.yaml) file, for example: `vagrant ssh m1`)
-- Run `sudo clusterlite nodes` - to check status of nodes
+- Run `sudo cade nodes` - to check status of nodes
-- Run `sudo clusterlite help` - for more help on operations
+- Run `sudo cade help` - for more help on operations

 ### Sample Configuration
-File [clusterlite.yaml](./clusterlite.yaml) defines settings for sample Cassandra cluster.
+File [cade.yaml](./cade.yaml) defines settings for sample Cassandra cluster.
 When nodes are up and running, you may check that all cassandra nodes connected and formed the cluster.
 Sample configuration opens client ports for Cassandra, so it can be accessed from a host machine via CQL too.

 ```
 vagrant@m1:~$ sudo docker exec -it cassandra /opt/cassandra/bin/nodetool status